Mustafoski/Mustafoski.github.io/_posts/javascript/2021-10-07-FindFactorialRecurative.md

   return answer
 }

-findFactorialRecurative(5)} 24
+fibonacciIterativeRecursive(5)} 24

 }

 ~~~
 ___

-We create a function findFactorialRecurative with parameter of number and we create a variable answer to be equal to 1 so we can keep track if the elements <br>
+We create a function fibonacciIterativeRecursive with parameter of number and we create a variable answer to be equal to 1 so we can keep track if the elements <br>

 We check wheter number is equal to 2 and if it is we assing answer to 2.<br>